BetsolLLC/campus-workshops-knowledge-base/index.md

 ```
 10. Enter the folder by typing
 ```
-cd Todo-Backend/
+cd campus-workshops-knowledge-base/
 ```
-11. Type the ls command to verify the files inside the Todo-backend folder
+11. Type the ls command to verify the files inside the campus-workshops-knowledge-base folder
 ```
 ls
 ```